-Did you know that it's "normal" for government officials to leave government and move into prominent positions within the private sector.
+Did you know that it's "normal" for government officials to leave their government positions and move into prominent positions within the private sector.

-For the average lay person, this may seem like "Not a big deal," but this situation can pose a serious issue.
-Some private positions pay handsomely, and if you're in government, your job may be to regulate that industry, and/or conduct research (which may negatively affect that industry).
-If your position requires you to regulate that industry, sometimes that requires you to say "No" or penalize them.
+For the average lay person, this may seem like "not a big deal," but this situation can actually pose a serious issue.
+Some private positions pay handsomely, much more money than the government positions pay.
+In some government roles, your job may require you to regulate an industry, and/or conduct research (which may negatively affect that industry).
+If your position requires you to regulate that industry, that sometimes means saying "No" or penalizing them.
 Publishing unfavourable drug research, saying no or penalizing a corporation, could cost that business millions or billions of dollars in profit.
-If a government official is considering employment in the private sector, are they going to be willing to perform their role properly?
+If a government official is considering employment in the private sector, a posare they going to be willing to perform their role properly?
 Will they be willing to say no or penalize the industry, when doing so could cost them a high paying job that they have their eye?

 The government recognizes that there is considerable incentive for officials to be swayed inappropriately by industry, and policies have been established to try to minimize this from happening.